Sanctuary Light burns to remind us of the presence of Christ reserved

 Light burns to remind us of the real presence of Christ reserved in the

-Light at St. Mary’s in Blossburg is offered this week (August 31)
+Sanctuary Light at St. Mary’s in Blossburg is offered this week

-Light at Holy Child is offered in honor of Lenny & Rose Mahosky on
+Sanctuary Light at Holy Child is offered in memory of deceased members

 If you would